Skip to main content

 SIP over TCP and UDP

 With SIP over TCP (Transmission Control Protocol), the transport behaves fundamentally differently.
 Comparable to a “registered mail with return receipt”.
 TCP is more “robust” than UDP in many respects due to its concept, but unlike UDP it also has a certain amount of additional data (overhead) and requires more bandwidth than UDP for the same amount of user data.
 However, this is largely negligible in the case of SIP.
 The advantages of TCP is the architecture of the protocol itself.
 It contains built-in mechanisms to detect and resend “lost packets” autonomously.
 Likewise, a TCP connection is established in dedicated form.
-This means that before data is transmitted, the recipient already knows that it is coming.
-There are more advantages of TCP which are also easier to handle for NAT (Network Address Translation) and accordingly for firewalls than compared to UDP.
+This means that before data is transmitted, the receiver already knows that it is coming.
+There are even more advantages of TCP, which are also easier to handle for NAT (Network Address Translation) and accordingly for firewalls than compared to UDP.
 Which is the “better” protocol does not really matter.
 It must meet the requirements for you as a customer. dus.net GmbH offers you the possibility to use either UDP or TCP as transmission protocol for SIP.
 The settings for this must be made exclusively in your respective terminal device.
 No setting is required on the part of dus.net.

-By the way…for the audio data, i.e. the actual phone call, UDP is generally used.
+By the way, for the audio data, i.e. the actual phone call, UDP is generally used.
 The reason for this is, among other things, the significantly lower “overhead”, i.e. the large proportion of user data and the less time-intensive checks.
 A possible resending of packets makes rather less sense for a real-time application.

 Encryption with TLS & SRTP